Amin Sarr: Malmö FF

-Sarr signed his first professional contract with Malmö FF on 23 April 2020 in advance of the Allsvenskan season.
+Born in Sweden to Gambian parents, Sarr signed his first professional contract with Malmö FF on 23 April 2020 in advance of the Allsvenskan season.
 He made his professional debut on 16 July, and scored his first goal on 2 August, in his first start, in a 3–0 win over IFK Göteborg.
 The following week, Sarr signed a contract extension to keep him at the club an additional two years, through 2023.
 Sarr made 17 appearances for the Allsvenskan champions in his first season, including six starts, scoring one goal.
 Sarr made just three appearances in the 2021 Allsvenskan with Malmö FF before being loaned out to fellow Allsvenskan side Mjällby AIF to seek increased playing time.

 Loan to Mjällby AIF

 Sarr was loaned to Mjällby AIF on 16 June 2021, and made his debut for the club two days later, scoring twice in a 3–2 defeat to IFK Göteborg.